evanx/redex/docs/redisRouting.md

    }
 ```

+The importer therefore gets a chain of promises, from its own timeout promise, through to an exporters promise.

 #### Reply and error handling

-The importer gets an exporter's promise, or a chain of promises, and chains this within a timeout promise.

 In the event of a timeout or some other error, this exception is caught by the importer as follows:
 ```javascript